 CHILD FORCED TO JOIN GANG AT AGE TEN MANAGED TO ESCAPE TO U.S. AND FACES TORTURE OR DEATH IF DEPORTED (ELIAS)

 Elias* is a teenager from El Salvador who was forced to join a violent gang at 10 years old.
-He was regularly beaten and forced to consume drugs while being promoted through the ranks of the gang and was forcibly tattooed when he resisted further promotion.
-When he narrowly escaped death as the only gang member survivor of a violent incident, he used the possibility that the gang believed he was dead to escape.
-The gang discovered his escape to the U.S. and has threatened to kill him upon return to El Salvador unless he pays them a large sum.
-Anti-gang police forces also tortured Elias in an attempt to get information about the gang structure, and Elias fears further violence at their hands as well.
-Elias is eligible for asylum based on persecution by both the gang and the police and seeks pro bono counsel to represent him.
+The gang regularly beat him and forced him to engage in sexual activity and consume drugs while promoting him through their ranks.
+They forcibly tattooed him when he resisted further promotion.
+Anti-gang police forces also tortured Elias in an attempt to get information about the gang structure.
+When Elias narrowly escaped death as the only gang member survivor of a violent incident, he seized his chance to escape to the U.S. Elias is eligible for asylum based on persecution by both the gang and the police and seeks pro bono counsel to represent him.

 All CAIR Coalition matters placed with a pro bono team are robustly mentored by a CAIR Coalition attorney.
 Our mentoring program includes an opening meeting to discuss the scope and process of the matter, provision of samples, guidance on the law, review of draft filings, assistance with client contact, and guidance on preparation for interviews and hearings.

-After Elias arrived in the U.S., he divulged his history of forced gang activity at every opportunity.
-The U.S. government facilitated Elias’s first tattoo removal procedure while he was still detained.
+After Elias arrived in the U.S., he shared his history of forced gang activity with government officials.
+The government facilitated Elias’s first tattoo removal procedure while he was still detained.
 The government also released Elias to live with a sponsor, his aunt, which is unusual for children with known former gang involvement.